 - Blocking – SEO-dampening effect which is a result of a website either being blocked or being blacklisted

 You can take a look at our focused article on Off-Page SEO, which will help you understand in-depth what it is, how it works, and why it is equally important to On-Site SEO, despite having to do with aspects outside of a website.

 As we are walking through the vast world of SEO, we make several realizations concerning digital marketing.
 How we search, buy, and communicate is changing every day.
 The speed, the quality, the access to variety, and our needs are all evolving by the minute, and industries follow.
 This has always been and will continue to be a two-way, continuous transaction.
 The market offers what humans are asking for.
 The more humans ask for something, others follow and ask for it as well.

 Between the serious environmental alerts, the financial problems arising day by day around the globe, and the staggering speed of things, we are also making progress, creating new and improved methods of providing services and goods.
 SEO fits right in on this equation and the reason is simple:

 SEO is -so far- the truest form of Democracy ever applied by mankind on itself.
-Users search what they want, search engines rank websites according to those needs, and websites fight for higher rankings every single minute.
+Users search what they want, search engines rank websites according to those needs, and websites fight for higher rankings.
 Users of the Internet, just like humans that visit brick-and-mortar stores, are the ones sculpting the market.
-Therefore, to everyone out there trying to perfect their SEO tactics and strategies, keep in mind that the fundamental truth of SEO is one and has stayed the same throughout the Search Engine Optimization era, as well as the era of mankind:
+Therefore, to everyone out there trying to perfect their SEO tactics and strategies, keep in mind that the fundamental truth of SEO is one: